Trend Micro: Police and security partnerships

+In March 2019, Trend Micro announced a partnership to share threat information with The Japanese Center of Incident Readiness and Strategy for Cybersecurity (NISC).

+In October 2022, Trend Micro formed a U.S. Federal Excellence Committee staffed by six current U.S. government officials to facilitate collaboration among federal agencies regarding cybersecurity threats.

+Trend Micro in June 2026 joined Anthropic's Project Glasswing, an initiative aiming to use Mythos to counter cyberattacks.

 Technologies

+In March 2026, Trend Micro bundled its security products into a single enterprise platform, TrendAI Vision One.

+History of platform features

 In June 2008, Trend Micro introduced Trend Micro Smart Protection Network, a cloud-client content security infrastructure that delivers global threat intelligence to protect customers from online threats, such as data stealing malware, phishing attacks, and other web, email, and mobile threats.
 In 2012, Trend Micro added big data analytics to its Smart Protection Network.
 Big data analytics allow the network to use behavioral-based identification methods to identify new security threats.
-The network also combines in-the-cloud technologies with other client-based antivirus technologies to reduce dependency on conventional pattern file downloads on the endpoint.
-Threat information from Trend Micro's Smart Protection Network is deployed in real time to the company's security software portfolio.
-Trend Micro's report on EU's General Data Protection Regulation showed an increase in extortion attempts as organizations try to comply with EU privacy laws.
+The network as of 2008 also combined in-the-cloud technologies with other client-based antivirus technologies to reduce dependency on conventional pattern file downloads on the endpoint.
+As of 2012, threat information from Trend Micro's Smart Protection Network was deployed in real time to the company's security software portfolio.

-Trend Micro receives its threat intelligence from TrendLabs, the company's research, development, and support center.
-TrendLabs has ten labs worldwide, and is headquartered in the Philippines and employs 1,200 security experts and engineers.
-Trend Micro's Singapore-based lab provides malware forensics and analysis.

-In February 2018, Trend Micro partnered with Panasonic to build more secure systems for electronic control units in automated cars.
+In 2014, Trend Micro expanded its Cloud App Security to protect Microsoft Office 365 from threats not caught by native Microsoft Security.
+By 2016, the Cloud App Security software was expanded to cover Box, Dropbox and Google Drive.
 In April 2018, the company released a tool that helps identify individual writing styles and combat email fraud.

+In October 2018, Trend Micro launched Apex One Endpoint Security, a single agent Endpoint Security product, stemming from the company's past endpoint security products.
+In July 2019, Trend Micro expanded its presence on Microsoft Azure with Deep Security as a Service.
+In August, Trend Micro expanded its XDR service offering across email, network, server, and cloud workloads.